top of page

 [11:29] the gifts and calling of God are without repentance

 In view of what all has already been covered, that included hopes and callings and the day in which all things will be gathered together in one, even in Christ, Paul’s statement in verse 29, is of most significance and therefore brought out first… “For the gifts and calling of God are without repentance.”
-God is not through with hopes and callings, relating to our Lord Jesus Christ, “Of whom the whole family in heaven and earth is named,” Ephesians 3:15
+God is not through with hopes and callings, relating to our Lord Jesus Christ, “Of whom the whole family in heaven and earth is named,” Eph 3:15

 When we think of an ‘inheritance’, it’s typically our interest in what we’re getting out of something?
-Paul makes an opposite point in addressing these Gentiles in Ephesians… “The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints,” Ephesians 1:18
+Paul makes an opposite point in addressing these Gentiles in Ephesians… “The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints,” Eph 1:18

 • he eyes of your understanding being enlightened